TRI-AMDD/mpet/README.md

 ## Troubleshooting

-Please use the bitbucket website (https://bitbucket.org/bazantgroup/mpet) to file issues and/or bug reports with the software.
+Please use the Issues section of the Bitbucket repository (https://bitbucket.org/bazantgroup/mpet/issues) to file issues and/or bug reports with the software.

-If you are seeing errors about reaching the maximum number of steps with suggestions about scaling your tolerances, try increasing the IDAS:MaxNumSteps parameter to 100000.
-This can be found in the `daetools.cfg` file.
-This is found within the DAE Tools install directory.